in ,

 Narrow Streets of Evora

-Apart from the popular landmarks and ancient buildings, Evora itself is quite charming and the best way to experience it is by just strolling around and getting completely lost.
+Apart from the famous landmarks and ancient buildings, Evora is quite charming, and the best way to experience it is by just strolling around and getting completely lost.
 Its old quarter features a labyrinth of well-kept cobblestone streets and white-walled houses.

 You will find a lot of hidden gems in Evora if you let yourself get lost.